 Azure AD support

 Thanks to this functionality, it is possible to personalize signatures without having to create separate templates for every user.
-The dynamic fields can include details such as names, job titles, departments, physical addresses, phone numbers, email and website address, Office 365 (Microsoft 365) users’ photos, banners, and more.
-Custom attributes, such as CustomAttribute1-15, Initials, HomePhone and more, are also supported.
+Placeholders can include details such as names, job titles, departments, physical addresses, phone numbers, email and website address, Office 365 (Microsoft 365) users’ photos, banners, and more.
+Additional AD attributes, such as CustomAttribute1-15, Initials, HomePhone and more, are also supported.

-The program also takes advantage of Office 365 user data stored in Azure AD to create attribute-based signature rules.
+Thanks to Microsoft 365 user data stored in CodeTwo cache you can also create attribute-based signature rules.
 That way, you can specify users who get a specific signature based on their Azure AD properties.
 Learn more…